5 Tips To Help You Stick To Your Investment Game Plan

 - A targeted return (e.g. I want to make 10% a year by buying blue chip stocks.)

-- An acceptable stop-loss target (e.g. If I bought a stock at RM8.00, I am willing to wait till it drops to RM6.50 to choose to exit.)
+- An acceptable risk margin or range of how much loss you are willing to absorb (this is your stop-loss target e.g. if you bought a stock at RM8.00, you are willing to wait till it drops to RM6.50 to choose to exit.)

 These objectives will avoid the problem of inactions that many investors have the tendency to fall victim to.